mnalk/dataviz-project-template-proposal/README.md

-# Data Visualization Project
+# Data Visualization Project Name : Suicide prevention visualization project

 ## Data

-The data I propose to visualize for my project is dataset pulled from four other datasets linked by year and country, and was built to find signals correlated to increased suicide rates among different cohorts globally, across the socio-economic spectrum.
+The data I propose is to visualize for suicide prevention dataset that pulled from four other datasets linked by year and country, and was built to find signals correlated to increased suicide rates among different cohorts globally, across the socio-economic spectrum.

 References United Nations Development Program.
 (2018).
 Human development index (HDI).
 Retrieved from [source](http://hdr.undp.org/en/indicators/137506)